theresagoop/gdstc-cozzi-goop/README.md

 We thank the Swiss Federal Statistical Office for providing access to the confidential microdata under grant 100018_219686.
-We are grateful to Daron Acemoglu, Patricia Cortes, Michelle Rendall, and Bruno Caprettini for valuable feedback.
+We are grateful to Daron Acemoglu, Patricia Cortes, Michelle Rendall, and Bruno Caprettini for valuable feedback to the paper.
 Financial support from the Swiss National Science Foundation is gratefully acknowledged.

 All remaining errors are our own.